 The Board may use external evaluation tools in its assessment and take into consideration the opinion of the Company’s nominated adviser, broker, legal and/or other advisers in the framework of the evaluation process and its results.

 The method of assessing Board effectiveness and performance will be reviewed on a continuing basis.

-The Board is currently undergoing external evaluation procedure which is conducted based on a robust directors’ questionnaire prepared by Board Eventuation Ltd., a Company with vast experience in evaluating boards of public companies.
+In H2 2018 The Board went through external evaluation procedure which was conducted based on a robust directors’ questionnaire prepared by Board Eventuation Ltd., a Company with vast experience in evaluating boards of public companies.
 The Company will review the outcome of the evaluation and examine which adjustments, if any, should be implemented as a result thereof.

 Following such evaluation, the Company shall preform subsequent external evaluations once every three years.

 At this stage of the Company’s development the Board does not consider it necessary to establish a Nominations Committee and the Board will take decisions regarding the appointment of new directors and senior employees following a thorough assessment of a potential candidate’s skill and suitability for the role.

 PROMOTING ETHICAL VALUES AND BEHAVIORS